Failure signals¶

 A request that exceeds the model's context window may fail explicitly or be

-See Reading responses § detect context overflow.
+forms.
+See Responses and usage § detect context overflow

 Retries and timeouts¶